Baqend/guide/src/index.md

                .stream();
 ```

-With respect to efficiency, the same rules apply to streaming and non-streaming queries: Sorting huge results is expensive and sorting queries should therefore be avoided when filter querie would do as well.
+With respect to efficiency, the same rules apply to streaming and non-streaming queries: Sorting huge results is expensive and sorting queries should therefore be avoided when filter queries would do as well.

 <div class="note"><strong>Note:</strong> Currently, streaming sorting queries are <em>always executed as anonymous queries</em>, i.e. they will only give you data that is publicly visible.
 To retrieve data protected by ACLs, you have to either forgo streaming (use a plain sorting query) or ordering (use a streaming query without <code>limit</code>, <code>offset</code>, <code>ascending</code> and <code>descending</code>).
 </div>